jaideepm0/TDS-RAG/README.md

 ```

 > NOTE:
-- The errors might be throw but that doesn't happend if you have the cache file directories in the repo.
+- The errors might be throw but that doesn't happen if you have the cached file directories in the repo.
 - Every file is created programmatically so no need to worry about the files.
 > Reason for errors:
-- To know at what point something gone wrong. and cache them
+- To know at what point something gone wrong. and cache them (so no errors were caught properly.)
 - Re run as the failed part is cached no need to worry about it.

+---

 ### Deploy commands